mycelium-com/secure-rng/README.md

 ### Limitations

-* Each context instance has able to provide only limited amount of generation rounds.
+* Each context instance is able to provide only limited amount of generation rounds.
 Once a limit is exhausted, any attempt to generate new data will return RNG_NEED_RESEED error.
 This limit is hardcoded to 2^64 invocations.

 * You may deal with previous limitation by enabling prediction resistance.
 This is may be done done using ```secure_rng_set_seeder``` API.
 If this feature is enabled then generator instance will be reseeded automatically with specified interval.